 Bugaloo’s, located in Five Cays, Providenciales, is a Turks and Caicos favorite, sometimes described as off the beaten path and a place you simply cannot miss.
 The three things this place is known for are excellent seafood menu, live music (some of the best on the island) and fire dances, as well as its beautiful beach location.
 Don’t expect upscale dining here.
 Instead, immerse yourself in some of the most mouth-watering traditional dishes you will find during your stay on Turks and Caicos.
 The atmosphere goes hand in hand with the natural surroundings and everyone visiting fully embraces that.

-The menu is dominated by seafood dishes, even though other options are available too.
-However, Bungaloo’s is known for the insanely delicious conch appetizers and mains.
+Many restaurants in Turks and Caicos are dominated by seafood dishes – and Bungaloo’s is no different.
+However, this establishment is known for the insanely delicious conch appetizers and mains.
 The conch gets collected in the nearby beach, so you know it’s fresh and it’s local.
 You can’t go wrong with local fish or Caribbean lobster or one of the various shrimp dishes, too.
 Pair that with some of the sweetest rum drinks on the island or choose a wine from an impressive list of international wines.

-Start your dinner with local fresh conch starter – choose between sweet and sour with fresh Dominican pineapple or opt for a Martini-scented ceviche style with lemon and hot pepper.
-The mains menu features an astonishing list of fantastic dishes – from salmon to rare local tuna, black Angus rib-eye, lamb rack, and blackened mahi.
-As with any Turks and Caicos location, expect an impressive list of rums – Ron Zacapa, Diplomatico, and more exclusive aged rums from the region.
+Start your dinner with a local fresh conch starter – choose between sweet and sour with fresh Dominican pineapple or opt for a Martini-scented ceviche style with lemon and hot pepper.
+The mains menu features an astonishing list of fantastic dishes – from salmon to rare local tuna, black Angus rib-eye, lamb rack, and blackened Mahi.
+As with any of the restaurants in Turks and Caicos, expect an impressive list of rums – Ron Zacapa, Diplomatico, and more exclusive aged rums from the region.

 Each part of the dinner is there to please and prepare for the next step.
 Starting with a delicate amuse-bouche to prepare and wet the palate, we then move onto the starters – some of the best fresh-seafood ceviches you will come across in Turks and Caicos as well as traditional seafood chowders that are rich without feeling heavy.
 In Kitchen 218, the chefs are eager to experiment with ingredients and combinations that are unexpected yet work together so well.

-The food is not only colourful and flavoursome – each dish is a showstopper.
-Executive Chef Lauren Callighen masters the ability to marry flavours in a way that creates a unique sensation.
+The food is not only colorful and flavorsome – each dish is a showstopper.
+Executive Chef Lauren Callighen masters the ability to marry flavors in a way that creates a unique sensation.
 Celebrating local food traditions and availability of gorgeous seafood, the menu is full of must-try options – from coconut-marinated conch ceviche to the Fresh Caicos lobster tail.
-The menu also features a wide-array of meat dishes – Angus beef tenderloin and rib-eye, pork tenderloin, and lamb shank are all fantastic.
+The menu also features a wide array of meat dishes – Angus beef tenderloin and rib-eye, pork tenderloin, and lamb shank are all fantastic.